Chandan8186/cs3103-grp-30/README.md

     ![Microsoft Azure API Perms](images/Microsoft%20Azure%20API%20Perms.JPG)

-    - For Google, ensure you have enabled the Gmail API and specified the following API permissions:
+    - For Google, ensure you have enabled the Gmail API and specified the following API scopes:

     ![Google and Gmail API scopes](images/google_scopes.png)